 Back in 2019, we brought you a story about what we thought was the most exciting thing in Australian mountain biking at the time.
 Then last year, when we’d heard rumblings that the trail network might be required to undertake a complete Environmental Effect study, we took a deep dive into what that means, why it was worrying and a bit quite odd.

 Now in 2021, Harrington and his project team are up to their eyeballs in technical studies, evaluating everything from how sound from riders will affect the environment around them, to what increases in traffic will do the road and parking infrastructure in town, and even what effect the new trail network will have on the price of rent.

-The Warburton Mountain Bike Destination is the only trail network to have ever been required to undertake a full environmental effects study.
+The Warburton Mountain Bike Destination is the only trail network to have ever been required to undertake a full environmental effects statement.
 This process is typically reserved for projects like mines, roads and pipelines.
 Since the Victorian State Government started keeping track, 38 projects have been flagged to conduct EES.
 They include projects the Bunyip Northe Granit Quarry, the North East Link and the Port Phillip Bay Depending Proposal.